rbardini/rbardini.com/posts/2020-05-06-hiding-covered-files-jest-coverage-report.md

 ---
-title: Hiding fully-covered files from Jest coverage report
 date: '2020-05-06T16:40:33+02:00'
 lang: en-US
 ---

+# Hiding fully-covered files from Jest coverage report

 While working on a large JavaScript codebase, one thing that bothered me was the coverage report output to the console: as most files had 100% coverage, it was difficult to spot the few exceptions in the table.